I DREAM OF HAVING MY OWN LEONIDAS SHOP. COULD I EVER DO THAT?

 There's always a Leonidas near you.
 You'll find confectioners with the Leonidas logo everywhere, no matter which country you travel to and no matter which city you find yourself in.
 The 'Shop Locator' page on this site will help you find the Leonidas shop(s) nearest you.
 You'll then see exactly where they are on a map, view their address, phone and fax numbers and website address.
 Most shops even have a photo of their premises so that you can see what they look like before you go.

-Unfortunately, we don't currently have Kosher certification for our products.
-However, some of our products are included in a list of authorized products published by the consistory of Paris, you can consult this list on: http://www.consistoire.org/453.Epicerie-sucree
+In addition, some of our products are included in a list of authorized products published by the consistory of Paris on: https://www.consistoire.org/produit/?list=produits&search=leonidas

 Your nearest Leonidas shop is the obvious choice, but we're also opening exclusive chocolate lovers' havens called Chocolate&Café.
 They are ideal places for true chocolate lovers to indulge their senses and experience chocolate and coffee at its very best.
 As well as Leonidas chocolates, you can try the full range of Leonidas products, including ice-cream, preserves and cakes.
 All complemented by excellent coffee from Bewley's of Ireland.
 If you love chocolate, it's an experience not to be missed!

 It all depends on what type of allergy you have.
-Some Leonidas products contain allergens (gluten or nuts for instance).
-If you have a food allergy, simply send us an e-mail and we'll be happy to tell you which chocolates are safe for the allergy you specify.
+Our Leonidas products contain a certain number of ingredients that may provoke an allergic reaction or intolerance (milk, soya, gluten or nuts, for instance).
+If you have a food allergy, simply send us an e-mail and we'll be happy to tell you which chocolates are safe for you.
 In short:

 - Eggs and egg derivatives (albumin)

-Gluten is a molecule found in cereals such as wheat, barley, oats and their derivatives such as malt and starch.
-Some Leonidas products are made with ingredients that contain gluten and that may contain traces of gluten.
+Gluten is a molecule found in cereals such as wheat, barley, oats and their derivatives such as malt.
+Some Leonidas products are made with ingredients that contain gluten and may thus contain gluten.

 - Dried fruits